Clouseau: Does your dog bite?

 Dreyfus: [quickly stands up] Oh, but it is!
 It is, my "friend" after three, long terrible years it is AT LAST my day!
 I will not permit, "repeat," not permit anything..."repeat" anything to spoil it.
 Now, I will walk you to the gate, to the car which should rightfully be mine.
 And then I will kiss you goodbye!

 [kisses Clouseau's cheeks]

-Dreyfus: And then I will have my meeting with the sanitary commision where I will set free!
+Dreyfus: And then I will have my meeting with the sanity commission, and they will set me free!
 And then...